Nancy L. Zimpher, Chancellor of the State University of New York, to Receive Downstate Medical Center’s 2017 Martin Luther King, Jr. Leadership Award

 Jan 13, 2017

-Brooklyn, NY – Nancy L. Zimpher, chancellor of The State University of New York, will receive SUNY Downstate Medical Center’s 2017 Dr. Martin Luther King, Jr. Leadership Award on January 20.
+Brooklyn, NY – Nancy L. Zimpher, chancellor of The State University of New York, will receive SUNY Downstate Health Sciences University’s 2017 Dr. Martin Luther King, Jr. Leadership Award on January 20.
 Chancellor Zimpher will also deliver the keynote address at the annual award program, which is hosted by SUNY Downstate’s Office of Diversity and Inclusion and is now in its sixth year.
 The event will take place from 12 noon to 1:00 pm in Downstate’s Alumni Auditorium, 395 Lenox Road, Brooklyn, NY 11203.

 H. Carl McCall, chairman of the SUNY Board of Trustees, will extend greetings from the Trustees, and Alexander N. Cartwright, SUNY provost and executive vice chancellor, will give greetings from the SUNY System.